Morgantown, West Virginia

-Morgantown is a city in Monongalia County, West Virginia, United States, and its county seat.
-It is situated along the Monongahela River in North Central West Virginia and is the home of West Virginia University.
-Morgantown is the third-most populous city in West Virginia, with a population of 30,347 at the 2020 census.
-The Morgantown metropolitan area has an estimated 140,000 residents.
-It is a small city economically driven by West Virginia University and the Robert C. Byrd Health Sciences Center.
+Morgantown is a city and the county seat of Monongalia County, West Virginia, United States.
+It lies along the Monongahela River near the state border with Pennsylvania.
+With a population of 30,347 at the 2020 census, Morgantown is the third-most populous city in West Virginia.
+The city is a principal center of north-central West Virginia and anchors the broader Morgantown metropolitan area, which has an estimated population of 140,000.
+Morgantown is home to West Virginia University, the state's flagship public research university.